LazarusID/branch-by-abstraction/README.md

 ## Hide The Board's Implementation

 I can now hide the implementation of the board and all tests still pass.
 This opens the way to change the actual implementation.

+## Implement Aging

+Now my new LifeBoard implementation implements an aging feature.
+Every time a cell is made "alive" it gets one generation older.
+This can be used to change the display to show different colors or intensities.